JulHelm/gitfinder/README.md

 ## Hi Guys, my first React App.
 More to come!
-## Cheers, Julian
+Cheers, Julian ;)

-## Use npm start to diaply an localhost 3000.
+## Use npm start to display on localhost 3000.